-This report reflects results from a larger survey among 2,842 U.S. adults ages 18 and older which highlights people's experiences with peer-to-peer payment platforms.
-The survey has a sampling margin of error of ±2.5 percent.
-This survey was also conducted in four states: Connecticut, Pennsylvania, Vermont, and Washington.
-To view the state reports and/or the full study methodology for these studies, please go to www.aarp.org/p2prisks.
+This report reflects results from a larger survey among 893 Washington adults ages 18 and older which highlights people's experiences with peer-to-peer payment platforms.
+The survey has a sampling margin of error of ±4.1 percent.
+This survey was also conducted nationally and in three other states: Connecticut, Pennsylvania, and Vermont.
+To view the national and state reports and/or the full study methodology for these studies, please go to www.aarp.org/p2prisks.